Walter Lively: U-JOIN

-Under Lively’s leadership, U-JOIN became one of the most radical activist organizations in Baltimore’s Black community.
+Under Lively's leadership, U-JOIN became one of the most radical activist organizations in Baltimore's Black community.
 Baltimore Sun reporter James Dilts describes U-JOIN as “a potentially revolutionary group because it's committed to letting the people decide.
 It's a militant group because it's biased toward working, poor, black people.
 It's a radical group because it wants democratic control and basic change.”
 While U-JOIN worked on several issues, its focus was always on empowering impoverished and working-class Black people and confronting state institutions that oppressed them.

 In 1964, President Lyndon Johnson announced a massive federal government effort to end poverty.
-Called the War on Poverty, it created a new agency, the Office of Economic Opportunity, which distributed money to local offices to fight poverty in their area.
+Called the war on poverty, it created a new agency, the Office of Economic Opportunity, which distributed money to local offices to fight poverty in their area.
 In Baltimore, these decisions were made by the Community Action Agency and its board of directors, the Community Action Commission, and were based on A Plan for Action, a blueprint for how to spend the antipoverty funds in Baltimore.

-In early 1965, U-JOIN created an alternative to A Plan for Action, which put poor people themselves in charge of decision making.
-Their plan including a Non-Profit Housing Association, a Neighborhood Job Corps, and a Neighborhood Commons and would be organized through neighborhood groups which would send representatives to area councils and the city’s council.
-The city council ignored U-JOIN’s plan and passed its own program, though some funds were given to U-JOIN for its programs.
-U-JOIN and other Black civil rights organizations joined to create the Anti-Povery Action Committee, which charged that the CAA and Commission did not represent Baltimore’s Black communities because they didn't include residents from those neighborhoods and enough Black people.
+In early 1965, U-JOIN created an alternative to A Plan for Action, which put poor people themselves in charge of decision-making.
+Their plan included a Non-Profit Housing Association, a Neighborhood Job Corps, and a Neighborhood Commons, and would be organized through neighborhood groups that would send representatives to area councils and the city's council.
+The city council ignored U-JOIN's plan and passed its own program, though some funds were given to U-JOIN for its programs.
+U-JOIN and other Black civil rights organizations joined to create the Anti-Poverty Action Committee, which charged that the CAA and Commission did not represent Baltimore's Black communities because they didn't include residents from those neighborhoods and enough Black people.
 Demonstrating their intersectional approach to these issues, U-JOIN critiqued the appointment of Buddy Young, a Black former Colts football player, to the antipoverty commission, because he didn't represent working-class and unemployed Black Baltimore residents and had missed several meetings.
 Young was forced to resign.

 In 1966, U-JOIN, under Lively, founded Mother Rescuers from Poverty, an organization of women on welfare who advocated for better treatment and living conditions.
 It was the first welfare rights organization in Baltimore.
 The group organized rent strikes against private landlords, leading to the formation of Tenants for Justice in Housing, which pushed for rent escrow legislation that allowed tenants to withhold rent if their living conditions were poor.
 Tenants for Justice in Housing also held a rent strike.
 In addition to working with women on welfare, Lively also organized drives to register voters in predominantly Black East Baltimore, fought to ban dangerous potbelly stoves in apartments, and organized cleanups of neighborhood parks.

-Personal life

-In 1967, Lively married Lydia Stancil, a student at Morgan State University in Baltimore.
-Their son Malik was born on November 11, 1967.